 Things Do Break

 Just like a car, after so many miles you know that you will need to replace certain elements or, we all accept, that things will start to break.
 But, like any piece of mechanical hardware they tend to occasionally break in unpredictable ways before hand which can be down to the way it's used (or driven) what you use it to do and, how much you use the whole thing or certain parts of it.

 For example, if you constantly place heavy loads in the back of your car you KNOW that the shock absorbers will fail sooner than they ordinarily would if it was used normally and, you probably wouldn't be surprised about it either.

 The same thing goes with washing machines.

-Used correctly, within the parameters it was designed for and looked after they will last long er, fact.
+Used correctly, within the parameters it was designed for and looked after they will last longer.

-Used poorly and treated with abandon and they will break sooner rather than later, fact.
+Used poorly and treated with abandon and they will break sooner rather than later.

 The same thing applies to cars, whether it's a Ford Fiesta costing a few thousand pounds or a Rolls Royce costing tens of thousands, they both can still suffer a component failure, even in warranty.

 If you buy a cheap washing machine and use it two or three times a day then don't be surprised if it breaks after 18 months as some are only rated for 600-1000 cycles.
 It's perfectly obvious that using it more than is anticipated will lead to failure earlier in terms of time but, very importantly, not usually in terms of duty cycle.